riosengineer/cloudflare-bicep-deploy/README.md

 # CloudFlare Bicep Extension (Experimental)

 A custom Azure Bicep extension for creating CloudFlare DNS resources through Infrastructure as Code (IaC).
+[Check this out to learn how to create your own .NET Bicep extension](https://techcommunity.microsoft.com/blog/azuregovernanceandmanagementblog/create-your-own-bicep-local-extension-using-net/4439967)

 ## 🚀 Overview